RolandStuder/til/rails/super_friendly_routes_beware.md

                                                  }
 ```

-Notes: Slugs are maybe not  nique between the two models.
+Notes: Slugs are maybe not unique between the two models.
 So there is a lot to consider here.
 Check if it's acutally worth it having multiple resources directly under the root url with a friendly id.
 Especially since urls like those are not something you want to have to change later, or mess up.